Finisterre - Costa da morte

 Follow these three steps to complete your booking

-3Ézaro WaterfallIn the last stretch of the course of the Xallas River, it runs through the foothills of Monte Pindo, until it ends up plunging into the sea from about 40 meters high in what we know as Cascada del Ézaro.
+2ÉzaroIn the last stretch of the course of the Xallas River, it runs through the foothills of Mount Pindo, until it ends up rushing into the sea from about 40 metres high in what we know as the Ézaro Waterfall.
 A unique show in Europe.

-In this tour of the “Costa da Morte” the landscape is the true protagonist.
-It is a trip to a unique and charming area.
+In this tour of the “Costa da Morte” the landscape is the real protagonist.
+It is a trip to a unique and special charming area.
 To a land of mystery, legends and myths.

-Our first stop will be at Ponte Maceira, a small town near Santiago de Compostela and an obligatory stop for pilgrims who continue their journey towards the “end of the world”.
-It is a charming little town where the protagonist is the 14th century bridge over the Tambre river.
-An enclave that surprises for the natural beauty of the environment as well as for a beautiful set of medieval mills.
+Our first stop will be in Ponte Maceira, a small town near Santiago de Compostela and a must for pilgrims who continue their journey towards the “end of the World.”
+It is a charming village where the protagonist is the 14th century bridge over the Tambre River.
+An enclave that surprises with the natural beauty of the environment as well as a beautiful set of mediaeval mills.

 Our next destination is Cape Fisterra (Finisterre).
-End of the world for Romans and Greeks.
-There we will visit what was believed to be the westernmost point in Europe, the Lighthouse and kilometer zero (Km 0) of the Camino de Santiago.
+End of the world for Romans and Greeks as well as the border between the world of the living and the dead for Celtic cultures.
+There we will visit what was believed to be the westernmost point in Europe, the Lighthouse and the zero kilometre (Km 0) of the Camino de Santiago.

-In the town of Fisterra we will stop for lunch and we will have free time to walk around the town and its fishing port.
+Then we will go down to the town of Fisterra where we will stop for lunch and have free time to walk through the town and its fishing port.

-We will resume the itinerary and we arrive to Muxia.
-Possible end of this continuation of the Camino de Santiago.
-We will meet here with a beautiful Sanctuary at the foot of the Atlantic and with three stones considered sacred by the Galicians since always (we will tell you why).
+The next stop of our tour will be Muxía, the other possible end of this continuation of the Camino de Santiago.
+We will find here with a beautiful Sanctuary at the foot of the Atlantic and with three stones considered sacred by the Galicians since always (we will tell you why).

 And after a day full of beautiful and incredible landscapes, we then returned to Santiago de Compostela